icculus/mojozork/README.md

 window, and can be played with a keyboard (in RetroArch focus mode), or with a mouse or game controller on an included virtual keyboard.

+# Standalone SDL3 app

+Want the graphical interface of the libretro core without RetroArch?
+There's a standalone app that uses SDL3 for the graphics.
+It's a no-frills sort of thing, but it could be useful in the right circumstances.

 Enjoy!